Anreol/TurboEdition/Builds/Package/README.md

 ## Planned Features

 - Finish currently shipped content.
-That is the equipments and one artifact, along with probably models.
+That is one equipments and one common item, along with models.
 - Add a new Shrine, this turned out to have a very heavy refactoring so I didn't end up finishing it in time, maybe you know what it is about already!
 - Survivors.
 I have up to 5 in mind, but the first one will probably be a simple one.
 - More worthwhile items and equipment: Hopoo is adding over 40 items at once with the DLC, and there's countless mods already out there, meaning that items aren't really attracting me, so coming up with good items will be harder!